Ward profile

 Lifestyle and Specific Health Issues

 Over 70% of health and lifestyle indicators are worse (have higher rates) than Rotherham average.
-Additionally, a third of indicators are significantly wose, particularly in terms of higher rates of emergency hospital admissions for COPD and incidence of lung cancer.
-The period the data relates to is shown as (a) to (f) below and explained in the notes.
+Additionally, over a third of indicators are significantly wose, particularly in terms of higher rates of emergency hospital admissions for COPD, premature deaths and deaths from cancer age under 75.

 Compared to Rotherham average, Rawmarsh East ward is better for (has lower rates/less):